STEllAR-GROUP/hpx/docs/sphinx/why_hpx.rst

 `John von Neumann <http://qss.stanford.edu/~godfrey/vonNeumann/vnedvac.pdf>`_, as published back in 1945, and later extended by the `Harvard architecture <http://en.wikipedia.org/wiki/Harvard_architecture>`_.
-These ideas form the foundation, the execution model of computer systems we use currently.
-But apparently a new response is required in the light of the demands created by today's technology.
+These ideas form the foundation, the execution model, of computer systems we use currently.
+However, a new response is required in the light of the demands created by today's technology.

 So, what are the overarching objectives for designing systems allowing for applications to scale as they should?
 In our opinion, the main objectives are:

-* Performance: as mentioned, scalability and efficiency are the main criteria people are interested in
+* Performance: as previously mentioned, scalability and efficiency are the main criteria people are interested in.
 * Fault tolerance: the low expected mean time between failures (`MTBF
   <http://en.wikipedia.org/wiki/Mean_time_between_failures>`_) of future systems
-  requires embracing faults, not trying to avoid them
+  requires embracing faults, not trying to avoid them.
-* Power: minimizing energy consumption is a must as it is one of the major cost factors today, even more so in the future
+* Power: minimizing energy consumption is a must as it is one of the major cost factors today, and will continue to rise in the future.
-* Generality: any system should be usable for a broad set of use cases
+* Generality: any system should be usable for a broad set of use cases.
-* Programmability: for me as a programmer this is a very important objective, ensuring long term platform stability and portability
+* Programmability: for programmer this is a very important objective, ensuring long term platform stability and portability.

 What needs to be done to meet those objectives, to make applications scale better on tomorrow's architectures?
 Well, the answer is almost obvious: we need to devise a new execution model---a set of governing principles for the holistic design of future systems---targeted at minimizing the effect of the outlined **SLOW** factors.
-Everything we create for future systems, every design decision we make, every criteria we apply, has to be validated against this single, uniform metric.
+Everything we create for future systems, every design decision we make, every criteria we apply, have to be validated against this single, uniform metric.
 This includes changes in the hardware architecture we prevalently use today, and it certainly involves new ways of writing software, starting from the operating system, runtime system, compilers, and at the application level.
-However the key point is that all those layers have to be co-designed, they are interdependent and cannot be seen as separate facets.
+However, the key point is that all those layers have to be co-designed; they are interdependent and cannot be seen as separate facets.
 The systems we have today have been evolving for over 50 years now.
-All layers function in a certain way relying on the other layers to do so as well.
-However, we do not have the time to wait for a coherent system to evolve for another 50 years.
+All layers function in a certain way, relying on the other layers to do so.
+But we do not have the time to wait another 50 years for a new coherent system to evolve.
 The new paradigms are needed now---therefore, co-design is the key.

 Governing principles applied while developing |hpx|
 ---------------------------------------------------

 As it turn out, we do not have to start from scratch.
 Not everything has to be invented and designed anew.
-Many of the ideas needed to combat the 4 horsemen have already been had, often more than 30 years ago.
+Many of the ideas needed to combat the 4 horsemen already exist, many for more than 30 years.
 All it takes is to gather them into a coherent approach.
 We'll highlight some of the derived principles we think to be crucial for defeating **SLOW**.
 Some of those are focused on high-performance computing, others are more general.